knpuniversity/symfony/knpu/ep5-forms/process-that-form.md

 # Process that Form!

 Inspect the HTML and check out the `<form>` element.
-Notice that this has *no* `action` attribute.
-This means that the form will submit right back to the same route and controller that render it.
+Notice: this does *not* have an `action` attribute.
+This means that the form will submit right back to the same route and controller that renders it.
 You *can* totally change this, but we won't.

-This means that a single controller will be responsible for *rendering* the form *and* processing it when the request method is POST.
+In other words, our single action method will be responsible for *rendering* the form *and* processing it when the request method is POST.

 Before we do any processing, we need the request.
-Type-hint an argument with `Request`.
+Type-hint it as an argument.

 ## $form->handleRequest()